nbarbettini/little-aspnetcore-book/chapters/mvc-basics/add-service-class.md

 The type or namespace name 'TodoItem' could not be found (are you missing a using directive or an assembly reference?)
 ```

-Since this is an interface, there isn't any actual code here, just the definition of the `GetIncompleteItemsAsync` method.
-This method returns a `Task<IEnumerable<TodoItem>>`, instead of just an `IEnumerable<TodoItem>`.
+Since this is an interface, there isn't any actual code here, just the definition (or **method signature**) of the `GetIncompleteItemsAsync` method.
+This method requires no parameters and returns a `Task<IEnumerable<TodoItem>>`.

-> If this syntax looks confusing, think, "a Task that contains a list that contains TodoItems".
+> If this syntax looks confusing, think: "a Task that contains a list of TodoItems".

 The `Task` type is similar to a future or a promise, and it's used here because this method will be **asynchronous**.
 In other words, the method may not be able to return the list of to-do items right away because it needs to go talk to the database first.
 (More on this later.)